Barker code

 In telecommunication technology, a Barker code or Barker sequence is a finite sequence of digital values with the ideal autocorrelation property.
 It is used as a synchronising pattern between the sender and receiver of a stream of bits.
+Apart from the trivial sequence of length 1, the known Barker sequences have lengths 2, 3, 4, 5, 7, 11 and 13.
+It is conjectured that no longer sequence exists; this is proved for odd lengths, while the possible existence of an even Barker sequence longer than 4 remains open.